Sujon Hossain: Club career

-Sujon played as a junior goalkeeper of Arambagh KS in 2010 and was made first choice during the 2010–11 Bangladesh League.
+Hossain played as a junior goalkeeper of Arambagh KS in 2010 and was made first choice during the 2010–11 Bangladesh League.
 However, his time in the top-flight was cut short after he joined Beanibazar SC for the 2012 Championship League.
 In 2015, he made a return to the top-flight with Mohammedan SC.
 After a season with the Black and Whites, he spent three years with Sheikh Jamal Dhanmondi Club before returning in 2019.

 He impressed during the 2019 Federation Cup and soon was made Mohammedan's first choice goalkeeper.
 Sujan displayed a man-of-the-match performance during the final of the 2022 Federation Cup against arch-rivals Abahani Limited Dhaka.
 However, he had to be substituted by Ahsan Habib Bipu in extra time due to an injury as Mohammedan went on to win 4–2 on tiebreakers.
 This was also the club's first major trophy in nine years.